Liquid Waste Removal Services: Book Reliable & Low-Cost Liquid Services 💧

 The process involves filtering the material, chemically altering the fat and then distilling it.
 The resultant output can be mixed in with diesel fuel and used in normal diesel engines (a bit like the biofuel mix that is now common in Australian service stations).

-“Argent Energy’s plant currently receives around 30 tonnes of sewer fat from a single treatment works the city of Birmingham, England, each week, producing about 2,000 litres of fuel.
+“Argent Energy’s plant currently receives around 30 tonnes of sewer fat from a single treatment work in the city of Birmingham, England, each week, producing about 2,000 litres of fuel.
 But Posnett believes the plant could pump out up to 90 million litres of biodiesel a year when it is fully operational.”

 This certainly is a very interesting development.
 It is common for cafes and restaurants in Australia to have their used cooking oil removed for free.
 With processes like the one above, is it possible that in the future, grease trap cleaning will be done for free or at subsidised rates?